Rain-DS/pdsnd_github/README.md

 Also note that data for the project was randomly selected from the first 6 months of 2017 for all three cities.
 Feel free to use as much data as you desire to test run the project on your terminal.

+### Contribution
+For now, the project only calculates data relating to the following broad questions:
+- Popular times of travel (i.e., occurs most often in the start time)
+- Popular stations and trip
+- Trip duration
+- User info

+Feel free to expand upon the solutions provided by the project through your contributions.
+If your desired contribution provides solutions to a broad new section, define your overall solution in a function and add it to the main function.
+If you are simply answering more questions within an existing broad section, include your code in the function defined for that broad question/section.

 ### Credits
 Udacity Python for Data Science Nanodegree Program